Plants for Human Health Institute

-The Plants for Human Health Institute (PHHI) is a North Carolina State University research and education organization located at the North Carolina Research Campus in Kannapolis, North Carolina, United States.
-The institute researches food crops, like fruits and vegetables, and the potential health-promoting properties they may convey when consumed.
+The Plants for Human Health Institute (PHHI) is a North Carolina State University based research and education organization located at the North Carolina Research Campus in Kannapolis, North Carolina, United States.
+The PHHI researches food crops, like fruits and vegetables, and the potential health-promoting properties they may convey when consumed.

-PHHI is part of the North Carolina State University College of Agriculture and Life Sciences, which the staffs of the institute with faculty from the departments of horticultural science; food, bioprocessing and nutrition sciences; plant and microbial biology; genetics; and agricultural and resource economics.
-The institute has both research and Cooperative Extension components.
-Mary Ann Lila, a blueberry researcher, is director of the Plants for Human Health Institute.
+The PHHI is part of the university's College of Agriculture and Life Sciences; its staff consists of faculty from the following departments: horticultural science, food, bioprocessing and nutrition sciences; plant and microbial biology, genetics, and agricultural and resource economics.
+The PHHI has both research and Cooperative Extension components.

+Mary Ann Lila, a blueberry researcher, is the current director of the PHHI.

 History

 N.C.
 State began operations in Kannapolis in 2007 as the Fruit and Vegetable Science Institute.
-The university was one of the first organization to join the biotech hub.
+The university was one of the first organizations to join the biotech hub.

 The program's name was changed to Plants for Human Health Institute when the N.C.
-Research Campus was dedicated on October 20, 2008, in order "to more accurately reflect the groundbreaking research approach the institute will take.
+Research Campus was dedicated on October 20, 2008, in order "to more accurately reflect the ground-breaking research approach the institute will take.
 Institute research will focus on identifying and making available to consumers bioactive compounds in plants that prevent and treat disease."

-As of January 2020, PHHI has about 100 faculty and staff in Kannapolis, not including seasonal staff.
+As of February 2024, PHHI has about 11 faculty and 70 staff in Kannapolis, not including seasonal staff.